 Table of Contents

-- 2 File Your Taxes on the First Day With H&R Block & TurboTax 2020
+- 2 Filing your Taxes on the First Day With TurboTax & H&R Block

 - 7 Start Filing Your Taxes for Free!

-File Your Taxes on the First Day With H&R Block & TurboTax 2020
+Filing your Taxes on the First Day With TurboTax & H&R Block

 With online tax filing, you can file your taxes on the first day of tax season and get your refund back as soon as possible.